 The headteacher is responsible for implementing the policy; for ensuring that all staff are aware of their responsibilities and are given appropriate training and support; and for taking appropriate action in any cases of unlawful discrimination.

-A senior member of staff has day-to-day responsibility for co-ordinating implementation of the policy.
+The Senior Leadership Team and the SENDCo have day-to-day responsibility for co-ordinating implementation of the policy.

 All staff are expected to: